Bill Cassidy: Elections

 On November 4, 2008, Cassidy was elected to serve Louisiana's 6th district in the U.S. House of Representatives, defeating incumbent Democratic Congressman Don Cazayoux with 48% of the vote.
-He likely owed his victory to the independent candidacy of state representative Michael L. Jackson.
-Jackson finished third with 36,100 votes, more than the 25,000-vote margin separating Cassidy and Cazayoux.
+State Representative Michael L. Jackson, who had run against Cazayoux in the special election, ran as an independent in the general election and finished third with 36,100 votes, more than the 25,000-vote margin separating Cassidy and Cazayoux.

 In the 2010 midterm elections, Cassidy easily won a second term, defeating Democrat Merritt E. McDonald of Baton Rouge with 66% of the vote.
 In the 2012 election, Cassidy was reelected again defeating Rufus Holt Craig, Jr., a Libertarian, and Richard Torregano, an Independent.
 Cassidy received 79% of the vote.